sunrise-rab/bond/README.md

-# Website Goals and Objectives
-Create a welcoming and visually appealing space for children to explore journaling Promote emotional intelligence, creativity, and routine-building habits Offer free printable resources to support self-expression Encourage family bonding, classroom activity, or individual reflection Ensure a responsive design that works across all devices
+# Rationale
+Bond was created to provide children aged 5 and above with a fun, creative, and emotionally supportive space to express themselves through journaling.
+The project was inspired by the belief that children grow through love, creativity, and connection,yet most journaling platforms are designed for adults.

+Bond bridges that gap by offering colourful, printable journals and resources that encourage reflection, mindfulness, and positive habits.
+It empowers children to explore emotions in a safe, engaging way while helping parents and teachers nurture emotional intelligence and family bonding through shared creative activities.

 # User Goals
 - Children want a fun and colorful space to write, color, and feel proud of their ideas.